HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 > See also: Beverley ISL mine (Heathgate Resources Pty Ltd)

-> View PIRSA announcements external link
+> View PIRSA announcements

 Alliance Resources is investigating building a $168 million uranium processing plant at Four Mile, as the stalemate between the project's joint venture parties shows no sign of resolution.
 The announcement comes as Alliance launches further legal action against Quasar and affiliate Heathgate, accusing it of misleading practices under the Trade Practices Act.
 The two parties had been developing a $110 million uranium mine near Beverley, which was expected to be in production this year as the state's next major mine.
 The new mine was to be a "satellite" operation connected to the Heathgate-owned Beverley uranium mine, but last year the development was shelved because of a legal dispute over native title registration.
 (Adelaide Now July 20, 2010)

 Court to review Federal approval of Beverley Four Mile ISL uranium mine: On Dec.
-11, 2009, Alliance Resources Ltd announced that proceedings have been commenced in the Federal Court of Australia external link (Sydney Registry) by Alan Oshlack of the Indigenous Justice Advocacy Network seeking a review of Federal Minister Peter Garrett's decision in July 2009 to grant environmental approval for the Four Mile Project.
+11, 2009, Alliance Resources Ltd announced that proceedings have been commenced in the Federal Court of Australia (Sydney Registry) by Alan Oshlack of the Indigenous Justice Advocacy Network seeking a review of Federal Minister Peter Garrett's decision in July 2009 to grant environmental approval for the Four Mile Project.
 (ABC Dec.
 11, 2009)

 On Sep.
 21, 2009, Alliance Resources Limited announced that the schedule for commissioning of the Four Mile Uranium Project in South Australia has been delayed to April 2010 or beyond.
 The delay is due to the inability of joint venture partner and manager Quasar Resources Pty Ltd to begin on-site construction at Four Mile and placing project development activities on hold due to a delay in the grant of a mining lease.
 The offer of a mining lease by PIRSA is pending registration of the Native Title Mining Agreement (NTMA) covering the Four Mile uranium mine.